Ferncliff Cemetery

-Ferncliff Cemetery and Mausoleum is located at 280 Secor Road in the hamlet of Hartsdale, town of Greenburgh, Westchester County, New York, United States, about 25 mi north of Midtown Manhattan.
+Ferncliff Cemetery and Mausoleum is a cemetery in Hartsdale, New York, United States, about 25 mi north of Midtown Manhattan.
 It was founded in 1902, and is non-sectarian.
-Ferncliff has three community mausoleums including columbariums, a crematory, a small chapel, and a main office located in the rear of the main building.
+Ferncliff has columbariums, a crematory, a small chapel, and a main office located in the rear of the main building.

 Mausoleums

 Ferncliff Cemetery has three community mausoleums that offer what The New York Times has described as "lavish burial spaces".
 This cemetery includes columbariums.
 As of 2001, a standard crypt space in the mausoleums was priced at $15,000.
 The highest-priced spaces were private burial rooms with bronze gates, crystal chandeliers, and stained-glass windows, priced at $280,000.

 Ferncliff

 The Ferncliff Mausoleum, aka "The Cathedral of Memories", is the cemetery's oldest mausoleum, constructed in 1928.
 It has classic architecture, but the corridors are dark without glass panes to admit natural light.
 Ed Sullivan and Joan Crawford are two of the most famous interments in the main mausoleum.
+Judy Garland was interred here from her death in 1969 until 2017 when her family moved her remains to Hollywood Forever Cemetery in Los Angeles, California.